ipdk-io/networking-recipe/README.md

 It moves the P4-specific components of the architecture to a separate process called `infrap4d`.

+## Upcoming changes

+Setup for the Stratum dependencies will be moving to its own repository toward the end of October 2023.
+See the [README file](setup/README.md) for further information.

 ## Source code

 To download the source code for P4 Control Plane: